logic-star-ai/baxbench/README.md

 **Prerequisites:**

 > `python 3.12`: Install it from [here](https://www.python.org/downloads/).<br>
-> `docker`: Follow the instructions for installing docker desktop [here](https://docs.docker.com/desktop/) (Windows, MacOS, Linux) or for the docker engine [here](https://docs.docker.com/engine/install/) (Linux).
-Make sure that docker has root privileges on your machine.<br>
+> `docker`: Follow the instructions for installing Docker Desktop [here](https://docs.docker.com/desktop/) (Windows, MacOS, Linux) or for the Docker engine [here](https://docs.docker.com/engine/install/) (Linux).
+Make sure that Docker has root privileges on your machine.<br>
 > `pipenv`: The project uses pipenv for package management.
 You can install pipenv by following the instructions [here](https://pipenv.pypa.io/en/latest/).

 **Setting up the environment and running scripts**

 After ensuring that all prerequisites are installed, you can install the environment by running `pipenv install` from the root of the repository.
 Please ensure that this action does not change `Pipfile.lock`.
-To run any python script in the project environment, run always from the project root using the command:
+To run any Python script in the project environment, run from the project root using the command:
 ```bash
 pipenv run python <path_to_python_script> <args>
 ```